Blue Eagles FC: History

 Blue Eagles FC was founded in 1988 and is sponsored by the Malawi Police Service as tool to bring interaction between the community they serve and them.

 The Cops clinched their first trophy, Chibuku Cup, in 1995, defeated Bata Bullets with 2–0 at the Civo Stadium.

 Blue Eagles finished 8th in the top flight in the 2011–12 season and won the 2011 Standard Bank Cup after 2–1 victory over Moyale Barracks at the Silver Stadium in Lilongwe.

 The 2019 season saw "The Cops" finished 3rd in the Super League, won the FISD Challenge Cup and qualified for the 2020–21 CAF Confederation Cup, but declined to participate in the competition.

 On 21 December 2020, Blue Eagles has announced the appointment of Gerald Phiri as Head Coach, replaced Deklerk Msakakuona who took over as the coach for the Under 17 Malawi National Football Team.

 In November 2021, following a poor season in which they survived relegation in the final match, Blue Eagles replaced Gerald Phiri with Christopher Sibale.

-Despite being relegated from the elite league in 2023 Tnm Supper League season, the team is striving to get back.
+Despite being relegated from the elite league in 2023 TNM Super League season, the team is striving to get back.

 The Team has new structure.
 The head coach is Eliah Kananji, Ass.
 Coach is Sankhani Mkandawire.
 Team Manager is Frank Kalozeni being assisted by Philip Masiye.
 Kaitano Lubrino is the media officer and is being assisted by Edwin Mbewe.